 - The following year after my sabbatical our household income would likely jump to $115,000 or so assuming my girlfriend could find full-time work (in a rural school division where she will have done all of her student teaching, and have some pretty good connections thanks to a special someone, this isn’t too big of a concern).
 At minimum, I would be guaranteed employment at my new increment of roughly $66,000.
 Yet our expenses won’t increase at all.

-- I could always substitute teach a couple days a week when I wasn’t in class to supplement my income.
+- I could always substitute teach a couple of days a week when I wasn’t in class to supplement my income.
 The going rate is about $140 a day.

 Risk and Reward